 At Pique Fund, we are a mix of women and men, people with high and moderate wealth or income, investing equity capital for impact and financial returns.
 We are a community of experienced and new angel investors.
 I estimate that close to two-thirds of our investors were first-time venture investors and of that, at least five people went on to make more angel investments after getting started with Pique Fund.

 A positive shift is happening in the venture ecosystem.
 People are diversifying their investments and investing in diversity.
 They are getting exposure to due diligence processes and new decision-making frameworks such as Integrated Investing.
 Pique Fund is one of the few ways for investors to have the opportunity of including in their investment portfolio later stage ventures that are typically not accessible to the general investing public.
-We now have six companies in our portfolio, including Beanworks, an accounting workflow automation company led by Catherine Dahl, CEO, which completed a Series A financing earlier in 2017.
+We now have six companies in our portfolio, including Beanworks, an accounting workflow automation company led by Catherine Dahl, CEO, which completed a Series A financing earlier in 2017 (Update September 18, 2018: Beanworks Champions Gender Diversity As Strategy for Business Growth and raises a $10M Series B financing).

 For more impact investing resources and tools, check out Integrated Investing: Impact Investing with Head, Heart, Body, and Soul, available at all major online book retailers.